About the Blog

 Mitch is a courageous free-spirit, a culinary aficionado, a crafter of words, a lover of humor and music, and a self-proclaimed evangelist for the “real food” movement and holistic healing.
-Failed many times by the “modern” medical model, he now uses diet, nutrition and lifestyle modifications to manage four different autoimmune conditions (Hoshimoto’s, Celiac, rheumatoid arthritis and Lyme), as well as fibromyalgia, depression and anxiety.
-He has two cats who bring joy into his life on the daily, his favorite past time is cooking, cracking jokes, and anything having to do with art, music and/or literature.
+Failed many times by the “modern” medical model, he now uses diet, nutrition and lifestyle modifications to manage four different autoimmune conditions (Hashimoto’s, Celiac, Rheumatoid Arthritis), as well as fibromyalgia, depression and anxiety.
+He has two cats and an amazingly supportive fiance who bring joy into his life on the daily, his favorite past time is cooking, cracking jokes, and anything having to do with art, music and/or literature.
 His favorite quote is, “You were given this life because you are strong enough to live it.”

 About the Logo

 Ensō + Tiger + Yin Yang = Instinctual Wellbeing

 Ensō – an Ensō symbolizes a myriad of things, such as absolute enlightenment, strength, the authentic self, balance, and a sense of completeness.

 Tiger – A symbol of yin energy, the tiger has long stood for qualities like power, energy, strength and courage.
 Tigers are also known for being one of the kings of the animal kingdom, with a refined sense of inner guidance and instincts that have helped keep them at the top of the food chain for many, many years.